Recloser: Vegetation contact or equipment failure

 If after the first, swift reclose, the recloser closes onto a fault, it is likely that the fault is a secondary class of fault, vegetation contact or equipment failure.
 An overcurrent fault would indicate a line to line class fault, which can be confirmed by negative phase sequence overcurrent protection, whereas an earth fault can indicate a Line to Ground or Double Line to Ground fault.
 Reclosers can then apply a fuse burning policy, where they remain closed for a short period to allow fuses on lateral lines to burn, isolating the fault.
 If the fault is not cleared, the recloser trips open again.
 This same policy can be used to deliver energy to fault sites to burn the fault off the line.
 This could be a branch crossing between multiple lines, or fauna (birds, snakes, etc.) coming into contact with the conductors.

-Sensitive Ground Fault / Sensitive Earth Fault
+Sensitive ground fault / sensitive earth fault

 Sensitive earth fault protection in reclosers is typically set to immediate lockout.
 This detection of small leakage currents (less than 1 ampere) on a medium voltage line can indicate insulator failure, broken cables or lines coming into contact with trees.
 There is no merit in applying reclosing to this scenario, and the industry best practice is not to reclose on sensitive earth fault.
-Reclosers with sensitive earth fault protection capable of detecting 500mA and below are used as a fire mitigation technique, as they provide an 80% risk reduction in fire starts, however they are never to be used as reclosers in this application, only as single shot distributed circuit breakers which allow for sensitivity to verify the existence of these faults.
+Reclosers with sensitive earth fault protection capable of detecting 500 mA and below are used as a fire mitigation technique, as they provide an 80% risk reduction in fire starts, however they are never to be used as reclosers in this application, only as single shot distributed circuit breakers which allow for sensitivity to verify the existence of these faults.